Freemasonry in Romania: History

 Romania's Lodges were unified on 8/20 September 1880, when the National Lodge was founded with Constantin Moroiu as Grand Master.
 Conflict ensued between the National Lodge and certain Moldavian Lodges, as the former indirectly refused to admit Jews, who were concentrated in Moldavia.
 Cuza's successor, Carol I, refused suggestions that he become a Freemason and take the reins of the National Lodge, indeed ordering the closure of the Lodge in Brăila, which counted wealthy Jewish and Greek merchants among its members.
 Romanian Freemasons helped promote international recognition for the Union of Transylvania with Romania in 1918.

 On 12 November 1925 the Great Orient of Romania was formed, which functioned alongside the Grand National Lodge.
 In 1934, these two merged with the Grand Symbolic Lodge of Transylvania to form the United Romanian Freemasonry, led by Mihail Sadoveanu and under American obedience.
 During the 1930s, Freemasonry was openly attacked in Romania, chiefly by A. C. Cuza, head of the National-Christian Defense League; the Iron Guard; and the Romanian Orthodox Church.
 On 11 March 1937, the church's Holy Synod approved an anti-Masonic study prepared by Nicolae Bălan, Metropolitan of Transylvania; this targeted Jews, who "have a preponderant, even a dominant role in Freemasonry" and concluded that "Freemasonry is a secret global organisation in which the Jews have a significant role; it has a quasi-religious rite, fighting against the religious-moral concepts of Christianity, against the monarchic and national principle, in order to establish an international secular republic.
 It is an expression of moral decay, of social disorder.
 The Church condemns Freemasonry as a doctrine, as an organisation and as a method of occult workings".
 As a result of these attacks, Romanian Freemasonry dissolved itself in 1937.
 Masonic historiography blames King Carol II, himself a Freemason, for having taken a decision to shut down the group with the support of Patriarch Miron Cristea (another Freemason) in order to rule as absolute monarch (which he began to do the following year).

 Freemasonry reappeared after the coup of August 1944 but once again ceased its activity in 1948, not as a result of a political decision by the new Communist regime or coercive action by the Securitate, but due to a recommendation by its leadership.
 Romanian Freemasons in exile continued their activity until the 1989 revolution, after which Freemasonry returned to the country.
-The National Grand Lodge of Romania (Marea Lojă Naţională din România), which brought together three Lodges, was established in 1993.
+The National Grand Lodge of Romania (Marea Lojă Națională din România), which brought together three Lodges, was established in 1993.
 It holds recognition from the United Grand Lodge of England, and in turn recognises over 200 foreign Grand Lodges.